genboy/Festival/README.md

     - tp to an area
     - show area’s info at current position

 **Flags**

-- Set area flags true means
+- Set area flags ingame
+  Flags: Any flag true will protect the area and the players in it. ie. edit: true (on) means no breaking/building by players. shoot: true (on) means no shooting by players.

     - edit: the area is save from building/breaking
     - god: players in the area are save in god mode
     - pvp: players in the area are save from PVP